venumadhav17/YouTube/README.md

 24. Implemented Recursion for nested comments

 25. We can see nested comments of 2 levels on youtube and infinite nested chaining in reddit

+26. Built Live Chat in YouTube
+    1. Live Chat >>> Infinte Scroll >>>>> Pagination

+## Challenges of Live Chat

+    - Get Data Live - Data Layer
+    - Update the UI on the Page - UI Layer

+- 2 ways to handle live data

+  1. Websockets - 2 way connection established.
+It's a kind of handshake between Server and UI 1.1 - Bi-Directional live data (Backend to UI and vice versa) 1.2 - No Regular Interval (Data come in right now or at some time, 1s, 10s) 1.3 - Can send data whenever we want to be...

+     Applications:\*

+     - Trading Apps like Zerodha

+  2. API Polling (Long Polling) - Uni (One directional) - Data flows from Server to UI, After an Interval 2.1 - Keep polling data after 1s, 10s
+     Applications:
+     \*\*\*----------
+     - GMail
+     - Cricbuzz - Create api pooling after 25s

+27. YouTube uses API Polling
+28. Live Chat Option
+    28.1 - Added Comments List Section
+29. Chat Message Option
+30. Added helper file, chatSlice
+31. Added setInterval for chat messages using useEffect()

+- API Polling for live data

+32. Redux for storing live chat messages
+33. Implemented chat adding feature
+34. Improves performance by reducing unnecessary api calls and webpage performant using splice and unshift
+35. Scrolling effect for live data